CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

     <meta property="og:image" content="{{site.url}}/assets/images/image1.png">
 </head>

-# Transition from Privately Owned ICE vehicles to Autonomous Robotaxis
+# Transition from Privately-Owned ICE vehicles to Autonomous Robotaxis
 1. S-curves (show them, and why they're the future) "S-curves are destiny"
 2. Personal arguments do not matter, economics does
 3. Implications (less car ownership, new auotmotive market decreases, majority of income from software, first mover advantage?, bankruptcies, adjacent technologies, other transport methods that can't compete, clean future)